deepak2431/deepak2431.github.io/_posts/2020-07-03-GSOC-First-Evaluation.md

 ### Enumeration memory game

 In this activity, the child needs to turn the cards to count the images and match with the corresponding number cards.
 I started my work of implementing multiple datasets to memory activities with this activity.
 To do this I needed to change the logic of the code to support both the default datasets and the multiple datasets.
-I made the required changes to the code and after implementing multiple datasets there was an issue in case of just two images so I updated the condition which checks that the resources of images, sounds, texts are enough to load a particular level or not.
+I made the required changes to the code and added multiple datasets to enumeration memory game activity.
+After implementing multiple datasets there was an issue in case of just two pairs the level doesn't gets loaded.
+To fix this I updated the condition which checks that the resources of images, sounds, texts are enough to load a particular level or not.
 There is a total of 8 multiple datasets for this activity. <br>
 Below image shows the dataset screen for Enumeration memory game activity

 ![enumeration-multiple-datasets](https://user-images.githubusercontent.com/66898390/86505756-55edd880-bde6-11ea-86e4-88a3d73ff9aa.png)